alvarotrigo/pagePiling.js/README.md

 It is also designed to work on touch devices such as mobile phones or tablets.

-## Usagea
+## Usage
 As you can see in the example files, you will need to include the JavaScript file `jquery.pagepiling.js` (or the minified version `jquery.pagepiling.min.js`) and the css file `jquery.pagepiling.css` of the plugin, as well as [jQuery](http://jquery.com/).
 Optionally, you can add the [jQuery UI library](http://jqueryui.com/) in case you want to use other easing effects apart from the ones included in the jQuery library which are the `linear` or `swing` effects.

-### Install using bower
+### Install using Bower
-Optionally, you can install pagePiling.js with bower:
+Optionally, you can install pagePiling.js with Bower:
 Terminal:
 ```shell
 bower install pagepiling.js